 What is the Test to Treat Initiative?

 The Biden-Harris Administration is launching a new nationwide Test to Treat initiative that will give individuals an important new way to rapidly access free lifesaving treatment for COVID-19.
 This program includes:

 People will be able to get tested and—if they are positive and treatments are appropriate for them—receive a prescription from a healthcare provider, and have their prescription filled all in one location.

 COVID-19 Test to Treat Fact Sheet in English and Other Languages

 What Treatments Are Available?

-The Office of the Assistant Secretary for Preparedness and Response (ASPR) within the U.S. Department of Health and Human Services (HHS) already distributes COVID-19 treatments, including oral antivirals, to states and territories for free on a weekly basis.
+The Administration for Strategic Preparedness and Response (ASPR) within the U.S. Department of Health and Human Services (HHS) already distributes COVID-19 treatments, including oral antivirals, to states and territories for free on a weekly basis.
 All qualified healthcare providers can prescribe these therapeutics to patients who are at increased risk for developing severe COVID-19.
 As of July 6, 2022, state-licensed pharmacists may also prescribe the oral antiviral Paxlovid to individuals who meet certain requirements.

 Distribution of Oral Antiviral Pills to Pharmacy-based Clinics and Long-term Care Facilities